ismaelbonato/cppPrimer5thEdition/Chapter_10/README.md

 *We said that algorithms do not change the size of the containers over which they operate.
 Why doesn’t the use of back_inserter invalidate this claim?*

 **Answer**
-- back_inserter does not invalidade the algorithm functions, the back_inserter is a special iterator used to insert new elements in the back of a container.
+- back_inserter does not override the algorithm functions, the back_inserter is a special iterator used to insert new elements into the back of a container.

 ## 10.2.3.
 Algorithms That Reorder Container Elements